-When these Ann Arbor homeowners reached out to Meadowlark, they had visions of making the kitchen lighter and brighter and becoming a space where they could join together as a family or entertain friends.
-They were also looking to convert their deck into a screened porch which they could enjoy and use for three out of the four seasons here in Michigan.
+When these Ann Arbor homeowners reached out to Meadowlark, they had visions of remodeling the kitchen so that it was lighter and brighter, and so that it could be a space where they join together as a family or entertain friends.
+They were also looking to convert their deck into a screened-in porch which they could enjoy and use for three out of the four seasons here in Michigan.

 Additionally, the homeowners wanted to change the appearance of the staircase into one that was more in tune with their style for this home.

 Working within the kitchen’s original footprint, Meadowlark’s creative solution involved minimizing the archway into the breakfast nook providing additional space along the back wall for appliances.
-Removing the adjacent arched entryway from the main hallway and creating an opening near the raised bar seating area, provides an ideal surface area for food prep and becomes a statement wall with open shelving and soft brass sconces.
+Removing the adjacent arched entryway from the main hallway and creating an opening near the raised bar seating area provided an ideal surface area for food prep and becomes a statement wall with open shelving and soft brass sconces.